About the Chemistry Department

 Thank You Donors

-The Chemistry Department acquired a new apparatus called a Nanadrop UV/VIS Spectrometer.
+The Chemistry Department acquired a new instrument called a Nanadrop UV/VIS Spectrometer.
 This upgrade improves lab research and testing capabilities.
-The spectrometer needs costly chemicals and gases to operate.
-And thanks to gifts made this year by NMU alumni and friends, department faculty have funding to buy important supplies for the lab equipment.
+In addition to this, other instruments in the department need costly chemicals and gases to operate.
+Thanks to gifts made this year by NMU alumni and friends, department faculty have funding to buy important instruments and supplies for lab equipment.

 At Northern, we believe students learn best when they are fully engaged in the subject matter and the best way to engage if you are one of our students is to work in a laboratory.
 Faculty are always eager to work with students on projects.
 There are a variety of opportunities ranging from topics like improving the synthesis of carbon Buckyballs, modeling protein-drug interactions, the detection of trace detonation materials, to the remediation of environmental pollutants.
 Off campus, NMU students have interned at crime labs throughout the Upper Midwest and at other universities in the summer.